 Red Hat is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (“FTC”).

-Amendment This Notice may be amended consistent with the requirements of the EU-U.S. Privacy Shield Framework.
+Amendment This Notice may be amended consistent with the requirements of the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
 When we update this Notice, we will also revise the "Last Updated" date at the top of this document.

 Questions or complaints.
 If you have any questions, concerns or complaint regarding our privacy practices, or if you’d like to exercise your choices or rights, you can contact us: